 Law360, New York (April 17, 2017, 3:51 PM EDT) -- Attorneys Kevin J. O’Toole and Thomas P. Scrivo have taken different career paths in the 31 years since they sat next to each other on the first day of constitutional law class at Seton Hall Law School, but the longtime friends have each made their mark in New Jersey government and the Garden State's competitive legal scene.

-Now they're partnering for the first time at the newly rechristened law firm of O’Toole Scrivo Fernandez Weiner Van Lieu LLP, with Scrivo now a name partner at the firm O'Toole and Juan Fernandez started in 2008.
+Now they're partnering for the first time at the newly rechristened law firm of O’Toole Scrivo, LLC, with Scrivo now a named partner at the firm O'Toole and Juan Fernandez started in 2008.

 The firm is settling into new headquarters in Cedar Grove, New Jersey, and looking to grow under the watch of those power players — one an influential lawmaker and soon-to-be board member of the Port Authority of New York and New Jersey, and the other the most recent top lawyer in Gov. Chris Christie’s office and the current chair of the New Jersey Economic Development Authority.

 O’Toole, a Republican state senator, not only welcomed Scrivo, Christie’s former chief counsel, as a name partner in the firm in March but has also added nine of Scrivo’s former colleagues from McElroy Deutsch Mulvaney & Carpenter LLP, where Scrivo was managing partner of the firm’s Newark office.
 The additions to the firm — which also counts former Christie senior counsel James DiGiulio and Scrivo’s brother, partner Robert C. Scrivo, among its ranks — has been a “natural fit” and something of a coup, according to O’Toole.

 “The top law firms came to me asking me if they had a shot of landing Tom as their head of litigation,” O’Toole said.